cebcar/Tuxedo/TechDocs/DevOps/tools/FileMerge.md

 from search for "2020-12-09 15:13:50.088 FileMerge\[43143:3437254\] Incorrect NSStringEncoding value 0x0000 detected.
 Assuming NSASCIIStringEncoding.
 Will stop this compatibility mapping behavior in the near future.":

-Problem is not limited to FilMerge.
+Problem is not limited to FileMerge.
 Apparently, turning Wi-Fi off and on again will clear it.